palisades-lakes/multimethod-experiments/docs/implementation_notes_1.8.0.md

-**Note:** The ordering of recursive dispatch values can only be changed for individual multimethods, making it harder to ensure consistent behavior in related multimethods, but at least limiting the damge radius of ill-considered changes.
+**Note:** The ordering of recursive dispatch values can only be changed for individual multimethods, making it harder to ensure consistent behavior in related multimethods, but at least limiting the damage radius of ill-considered changes.

 **Note:** It appears that the 1.8.0 implementation does not do a transitive closure of  the explicit `prefer-method` relation.